dnck/2018_ghpages/_posts/2018-05-14-git-commands.md

 category: git
 ---

-These's are some of the common git commands I find myself googling a lot.
+Here are some of the common git commands, or questions that I find myself googling a lot.
+Maybe they help you.

-Enjoy.

 **get a git repo**
 ```